sustentarea/logoclim/README.md

     </td>
     <td width="70%">
       <p>
-        This project was supported by the Conselho Nacional de Desenvolvimento Científico e Tecnológico - Brazil (<a href="https://www.gov.br/cnpq/">CNPq</a>).
+        This work was supported by the Department of Science and Technology of the Secretariat of Science, Technology, and Innovation and of the Health Economic-Industrial Complex (<a href="https://www.gov.br/saude/pt-br/composicao/sectics/">SECTICS</a>)  of the <a href="https://www.gov.br/saude/pt-br/composicao/sectics/">Ministry of Health</a> of Brazil, and the National Council for Scientific and Technological Development (<a href="https://www.gov.br/cnpq/">CNPq</a>) (grant no. 444588/2023-0)
       </p>
     </td>
   </tr>